MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ## Best practices for IoT performance efficiency

-IoT systems range from millions of small devices connected to the cloud, to industrial solutions where a few powerful servers act as gateways for cloud connectivity.
 The following practices address the specific performance efficiency challenges for IoT solutions:

 - **Test for performance.** Be aware of the complexity of having sensors, devices, and gateways in geographically different locations with different characteristics, speed, and reliability of communication.
 Plan for this complexity in your testing, and make sure to test for failure scenarios like network disconnection.
 Do stress and load testing of all device, edge, and cloud components in your IoT solution.